By using our website, you agree to our use of cookies (Visit our privacy policy).

 This is a big step if it’s your first time working in the industry.

-Furthermore, voice acting can be highly competitive, and novice voice actors can get discouraged when they have trouble landing the gigs they’re interested in.
+Novice voice actors can get discouraged when they have trouble landing the gigs they’re interested in.

-Persistence is key to success in any career path, so keep making an effort even if you’re struggling to gain any momentum.
+Persistence is key to success in any career path.

-Your demo reel will only become more impressive as you spend more time in the industry, so don’t worry if you only have a few personal projects to display at first.
+Don’t worry if you only have a few personal projects to display at first.

-Agency representation can help you connect with jobs that may be more difficult to find on your own.
+You may also consider working with an agency to connect with jobs that may be more difficult to find on your own.

 If you’re new to the field, consider taking it slowly rather than jumping into the deep end.

-That said, you should think carefully before entering any exclusive agreements that could cut you off from other sources of work.
+Think carefully before entering any exclusive agreements that could cut you off from other sources of work.

 Finally, take some time to interact with other voice actors, especially ones with more experience.